Or convert from a string with base 2.

 ('spam', 'eggs', 'spam') ('spam', 'eggs')

-) so you can use it to check if variables refer to the same object, or if an operation has modified an existing object or assigned a new object to the same variable.# The id method returns an integer that's a
+id built-in method returns a unique integer for every object (try help(id)) so you can use it to check if variables refer to the same object, or if an operation has modified an existing object or assigned a new object to the same variable.# The id method returns an integer that's a

 # unique identifier of a given object.